We provide financial support to our Frontline programme participants, including our year one bursary, year two and three salary and other assistance.

-Year one
+Year one bursary

-During your first year on the programme you will receive a bursary to contribute to your living and travel costs.
+During your first year on the programme, you will receive a bursary to contribute to your living and travel costs.
 Participants based outside of London will receive a total bursary of £18,000.
 Participants based in London will receive a total bursary of £20,000.

 The bursary is not subject to income tax or National Insurance contributions.
-This means your bursary is roughly the same as the take home pay of someone earning a salary of £20,600 outside London or £23,500 in London.
+This means your bursary is roughly the same as the take home pay of someone earning a salary of £20,600 outside London or £23,500 if you’re in London.

 The bursary is paid in 13 monthly instalments, on the first working day of each month, starting in August 2024.
 You’ll receive your final payment in August 2025.

-After successfully passing year one of the programme, you will move into employment during year two.
-Usually, the first employment payment will arrive between 15–30 September 2025 (local authority depending).
+Usually, the first payment from your employer will arrive between 15–30 September 2025 (local authority depending).
 You will need to prepare for this longer than usual gap between payments.

 Council tax